dmwm/DAS/doc/sphinx/das_server.rst

   - n_core allocated for DAS core workers
   - n_api allocated for DAS service APIs

-Therefore the total number of threads is determined by the following formula
+Therefore the total number of threads is quite hight (range in first hundred) and it is determined by the following formula

 .. doctest::